Happiness Score Assessment Test

 Frequently Asked Questions

-Items require allocating points across positive and negative emotional states to reflect current internal experience.
-Responses are summarized as percentage distributions.
+Items require allocating points across positive and negative emotional states to reflect your current internal experience.
+Your responses are summarized as distributions showing the relative proportion of harmonious and disharmonious emotions you're experiencing.

-What time frame should be used when answering?
+What time frame should I use when answering?

 WHAT THE TEST MEASURES